rakibesachin166/Weather-App/README.md

 If you encounter build errors, check the build.gradle files and Ndk Installed Check For cMake u have enable in Sdk Setup and download Ndk for configuration issues.
 For native build issues, ensure that CMake or NDK configurations are correctly set up.

+Api Key Security

+For security Purpose we have added the api key using NDK into the CPP file to allow only to the particular class can access the key

 If the Api Key Get Expire Please check below website get new Api Key https://weatherstack.com/